nekogravitycat/DiscordGPT/README.md

 - `/set-model [model]` *Set the GPT model for yourself.*

 Note: It is recommended that the admin set the permission of the first two commands to **admin-only**.
 You can do so in the integration page of the server setting page.

+Sure, here's a concise deprecation message for DiscordGPT: